“I have arrived. I am home.” Thich Nhat Hanh

 - Dharma sharing (about 20 to 30 minutes).

-- Closing (finish by 5:30 pm in winter or 6:30 pm in summer) and Announcements (approximately 5 minutes).
+- Closing (finish by 5:30 pm) and Announcements (approximately 5 minutes).

 During Dharma sharing, we can mindfully share our experience of the practice, as well as our questions and struggles.
 Our practice is to bow in to speak and bow out when we have finished.
 Whatever is shared during this time is confidential.
 Dharma Sharing offers the opportunity to express our truths from the heart and mind, and to practice deep listening.
 Our practice is that of interbeing, so each sharing of our joys and struggles on our path nourishes us all.
 The community can be of great support when our hearts and minds are open.
 We only share once until everyone has had a chance to speak.